Vladimirtrif/VixOS/README.md

 #### TO DO:
 - fix vscode extensions
-- Add controls for laptop (brigthness, keyboard, easy monitor switching, battery)
+- Add controls for laptop (easy monitor switching, battery)
 - modularize the config for multiple hosts/options
 - automate install (maybe look into nixos anywhere)
 - Configure rofi